rackerlabs/rs-heat-docs/cloud-backup.rst

                 "%dbpassword%": testpassword_123
                 "%dbadminpassword%": testpassword_123

-The above resource creates a Windows server and installs the wordpress application.
+The above resource creates a Windows server and installs the WordPress application.
 Please note that '{build_config: backup_agentonly}' was passed as metadata to install a cloud backup agent.

-cloud backup config resource
+Cloud backup config resource
 ----------------------------

-Add a Rackspace::Cloud::BackupConfig resource to backup the wordpress application installed at c:\\inetpub\\wwwroot\\wordpress folder.
+Add a Rackspace::Cloud::BackupConfig resource to back up the WordPress application installed at c:\\inetpub\\wwwroot\\wordpress folder.

 .. code:: yaml